Christian Meier (historian)

-Christian Meier (born 16 February 1929 in Stolp in Pommern) is a German historian and professor emeritus of ancient history at the University of Munich.
+Christian Meier (born 16 February 1929 in Stolp in Pommern) is a German historian and professor emeritus of ancient history at LMU Munich.

 In 2002, Meier was awarded the Austrian Decoration for Science and Art.
 He is also a member of the Norwegian Academy of Science and Letters.

 Biography

 Meier attended high schools in Stettin, Rostock and Hamburg.
-In 1948, Meier passed his Abitur in Hamburg and then studied in Heidelberg history, classical philology and Roman law.
-In 1956 he received his doctorate under the supervision of Hans Schaefer.
-He completed in 1963 his habilitation in Frankfurt am Main.
+In 1948, Meier passed his Abitur in Hamburg and then studied at Heidelberg University history, classical philology and Roman law.
+In 1956, he received his doctorate under the supervision of Hans Schaefer.
+He completed in 1963 his habilitation at Goethe University Frankfurt.
 There he was a student of Matthias Gelzer.

-From 1964 he was a Privatdozent in Freiburg, followed by professorships for ancient history in Basel (1966), Cologne (1968), and Bochum (1976).
-In 1981 he was appointed professor of "Ancient History with special reference to social and economic history" in Munich, a position he held until his retirement in 1997.
-In the academic year 1984/1985 Meier was a Fellow at the Wissenschaftskolleg zu Berlin.
+From 1964, he was a Privatdozent at the University of Freiburg, followed by professorships for ancient history at the University of Basel (1966), the University of Cologne (1968), and Ruhr University Bochum (1976).
+In 1981, he was appointed professor of "Ancient History with special reference to social and economic history" at LMU Munich, a position he held until his retirement in 1997.
+In the academic year 1984/1985, Meier was a Fellow at the Wissenschaftskolleg zu Berlin.

-Meier was from 1980 to 1988 chairman of the Verbandes der Historiker Deutschlands (Association of Historians in Germany), and from 1981 to 1995 curator of the Historisches Kolleg (Historical College) in Munich.
-Meier is also co-founder of the Berlin-Brandenburg Academy of Sciences and Humanities and was from 1996 to 2002 President of the Deutsche Akademie für Sprache und Dichtung (German Academy for Language and Poetry) in Darmstadt.
+Meier was chairman of the Verbandes der Historiker Deutschlands (Association of Historians in Germany) from 1980 to 1988, and curator of the Historisches Kolleg (Historical College) in Munich from 1981 to 1995.
+Meier is also co-founder of the Berlin-Brandenburg Academy of Sciences and Humanities and was President of the Deutsche Akademie für Sprache und Dichtung (German Academy for Language and Poetry) in Darmstadt from 1996 to 2002.
 He is also a member of the Norwegian Academy of Sciences.
-Since 1989 he has been a full member of the Academia Europaea.
+Since 1989, he has been a full member of the Academia Europaea.

 Research

 As a historian he has claimed to write narrative history.
 Meier always looks beyond the boundaries of his subject.
 For example, he dealt with modern democracy and the politics of the Federal Republic of Germany, especially in the course of reunification.

-In 1998 he was awarded the Cicero-Rednerpreis (Cicero Speaker Prize) for his own eloquence.
-On the subject of spelling reform, Meier, in his role as President of the German Academy for Language and Poetry, expressed himself in a committed and critical manner. in 2003, he was awarded the Jacob-Grimm-Preis for his commitment to the German language.
+In 1998, he was awarded the Cicero-Rednerpreis (Cicero Speaker Prize) for his own eloquence.
+On the subject of spelling reform, Meier, in his role as President of the German Academy for Language and Poetry, expressed himself in a committed and critical manner.
+In 2003, he was awarded the Jacob-Grimm-Preis for his commitment to the German language.

-In 2009 and 2015, the Universities of Salzburg and Bern awarded Meier an honorary doctorate.
+In 2009 and 2015, the University of Salzburg and the University of Bern each awarded Meier an honorary doctorate.